justinmeiners/efficient-programming-with-components/12_merge_sort.md

 - `==`: equality
 - `*`: dereference

-It has one additional operation which allows you to set the successor.
+it has one additional operation which allows you to set the successor.
 If you have an iterator and you have another one, you can just make the second iterator the successor